Randomization tests for peer effects in group formation experiments: Setup and framework

+Following the literature on FRTs, we focus on hypotheses defined at the unit level, unlike the regression-based approaches in Section \ref{section:regression}, which focus on so-called \emph{weak null} hypotheses that average over units.
+A key technical challenge is that many unit-level null hypotheses of interest are \emph{non-sharp}; a primary goal in this paper is to develop procedures that are both theoretically valid (Section~\ref{section:valid}) and computationally tractable (Section~\ref{sec:perm_designs}) for such hypotheses.

-We now consider both sharp and non-sharp null hypotheses.
-Let $\Zobs$, $\H^{\obs} = \h(\Zobs)$ and $\Yobs = Y(\H^{\obs})$ be, respectively, the observed assignment, exposure, and outcome vectors.
-A null hypothesis is sharp if, given the null and the observed data, the potential outcomes $Y_i(\H_i)$ are imputable for all possible exposures $\H_i \in \Hset$, for all units $i \in \Ib$.
-Our main challenge is that null hypotheses of interest in this setting are generally non-sharp.
-A central goal in the paper is developing procedures that are both theoretically valid (Section~\ref{section:valid}) and computationally tractable (Section~\ref{sec:perm_designs}) for such hypotheses.
+To illustrate the distinction between sharp and non-sharp null hypotheses, first let $\Zobs$, $W^{\obs} = w(\Zobs)$ and $\Yobs = Y(Z^{\obs})$ be, respectively, the observed assignment, exposure, and outcome vectors.
+We say a null hypothesis is \emph{sharp} if, given the null and the observed data, the potential outcomes $\Yw_i(W_i)$ are imputable for all possible exposures $W_i \in \Hset$, for all units $i \in \Ib$.